 Email: firstname.lastname@example.org Phone: 812-856-1885

-Kathleen worked as a wildlife biologist before starting studies at IU’s School of Public and Environmental Affairs where she earned her Master of Environmental Science and Master of Public Affairs.
-Kathleen’s graduate work was concentrated in comparative international affairs and sustainable development with a focus on West Africa, where she served as a Peace Corps Volunteer in Senegal (1996-1998).
-During her Peace Corps service, she worked with the Senegalese Ministry of Education incorporating environmental education into the national curriculum; designed and organized teacher training workshops to improve teaching methodology in the sciences; organized community health forums on topics such as infant health, Malaria, and HIV/AIDS; and administered scholarships for girls in grades 9-12.
-After graduation, Kathleen worked with Indiana’s Department of Education in creating the K-12 Science Standards Lesson Plan Frameworks and at IU, led the Title VI grant proposal for West European Studies in 2002, revitalized the Zhejiang University American Studies Program on behalf of the IU Office of the Vice President for International Affairs, and has been lead administrator for several projects through the Center for the Study of Global Change.
+Kathleen is currently a PhD student in the School of Public Health-Bloomington as well as program manager for the Office of International Development.
+Before receiving a Masters of Environmental Science and Masters of Public Affairs from IU’s School of Public and Environmental Affairs, where her graduate work focused on comparative international affairs and sustainable development, she served as a Peace Corps Volunteer in Senegal (1996-1998).
+During her Peace Corps service Kathleen worked with the Senegalese Ministry of Education incorporating environmental education into the national curriculum; designed and organized teacher training workshops to improve teaching methodology in the sciences; organized community health forums on topics such as infant health, Malaria, and HIV/AIDS; and administered scholarships for girls in grades 9-12.
+Other work experiences include development of K-12 Science Standards Lesson Plan Frameworks with Indiana’s Department of Education and at IU, writing the Title VI grant proposal for West European Studies, revitalizing the Zhejiang University American Studies Program on behalf of the IU Office of the Vice President for International Affairs, and administration of several projects through the Center for the Study of Global Change.

 Email: email@example.com Phone: 812-855-0353